ICAMS/Kanapy/README.rst

 Running tests
 --------------
 Kanapy uses pytest to perform all its unit testing.
-Run: :bash:`(myenv) $ kanapy tests`
+Run: :bash:`(knpy) $ kanapy tests`

 Documentation build
 -------------------
 Documentation for kanapy is generated using Sphinx.
-Run: :bash:`(myenv) $ kanapy docs`.
+Run: :bash:`(knpy) $ kanapy docs`.
 The HTML documentation can be found at *../kanapy-master/docs/index.html*.

 Dependencies